 - Annual automatic price increases

-One hotel tried to cut costs by eliminating composting service and using a high tech digester instead.
-A closer look at their bill revealed why this did not work.
+One hotel tried to cut costs by eliminating composting service and using a high-tech digester instead.
+A closer look at their waste removal bill revealed why this did not work: the city’s waste service provider was charging the highest rates for trash, while offering discounts, which increased with the amount of recycling and composting.

-Great Forest then worked with the hotel to implement a system that would take advantage of the waste provider’s pricing structure by reducing the amount of trash going to the landfill, and increasing the amount of waste collected for composting, enabling more favorable hauling rates.
+With an understanding of the hotel’s waste bill, Great Forest implemented a system that would take advantage of the waste provider’s pricing structure by reducing the amount of trash going to the landfill, and increasing the amount of waste collected for composting, enabling more favorable hauling rates.
+Based on this work, the hotel’s waste management costs decreased from $20,000 to $14,000 a month.
+Read the full case study here.

-2) Review Your Waste Contract
+2) Review Your Waste Hauling Contract

 3) Right-Size Waste Schedules and Equipment